-One (1) after hours smoke complaint was received during the period and Rangers continue to maintain a proactive role by monitoring properties where fire hazards were identified the previous year.
-Two (2) Bush Fires Act 1954 infringement notices were issued for non-compliance during the period.
-The next Bushfire season starts on 1 November 2017 and ends on 30 April 2018.
+One after hours smoke complaint was received during the six months period and was investigated in accordance with the City's procedures.
+Rangers continue to maintain a proactive role by monitoring properties from the previous year listed on a spreadsheet.
+Two Bush Fire Act infringement notices were issued for non-compliance during the six months period.
+The upcoming Bushfire season starts on 1 November 2017 and ends on 30 April 2018.